MicrosoftDocs/sql-docs/docs/t-sql/statements/backup-transact-sql.md

 #### { DISK \| TAPE \| URL} **=** { **'**_physical\_device\_name_**'** \| **@**_physical\_device\_name\_var_ \| 'NUL' }
 **Applies to:** [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] (URL starting with [!INCLUDE[ssSQL11](../../includes/sssql11-md.md)] SP1 CU2)

 Specifies a disk file or tape device, or a URL.

 The URL format is used for creating backups to Microsoft Azure Blob Storage or S3-compatible object storage.
 For more information and examples, see:

 - [SQL Server Backup and Restore with Microsoft Azure Blob Storage](../../relational-databases/backup-restore/sql-server-backup-and-restore-with-microsoft-azure-blob-storage-service.md).
 For a tutorial, see [Tutorial: SQL Server Backup and Restore to Microsoft Azure Blob Storage](~/relational-databases/tutorial-sql-server-backup-and-restore-to-azure-blob-storage-service.md).
-- [SQL Server backup and restore with S3-compatible object storage preview](../../relational-databases/backup-restore/sql-server-backup-and-restore-with-s3-compatible-object-storage.md).
+- Backup and restore to S3-compatible storage was introduced in [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)].
+[SQL Server backup and restore with S3-compatible object storage preview](../../relational-databases/backup-restore/sql-server-backup-and-restore-with-s3-compatible-object-storage.md).
 For more information, see [SQL Server backup to URL for S3-compatible object storage](../../relational-databases/backup-restore/sql-server-backup-to-url-s3-compatible-object-storage.md).

 > [!NOTE]
 > The NUL disk device will discard all information sent to it and should only be used for testing.
 This is not for production use.